chrippa/ds4drv/README.rst

 Supported protocols: **Bluetooth**

-Unless your system is using BlueZ 5.14 (which was released recently) or higher it is not possible to pair the with the DS4.
+Unless your system is using BlueZ 5.14 (which was released recently) or higher it is not possible to pair with the DS4.
 Therefore this workaround exists, which connects directly to the DS4 when it has been started in pairing mode (by holding **Share + the PS button** until the LED starts blinking rapidly).